sugarlabs/musicblocks/scripts/generate-tests/README.md

 - Everything is derived syntactically.
 The target file is never required, imported, executed or written to.
+- Parsing uses the vendored Acorn (8.14.1) with `ecmaVersion: 2020`, matching the rest of the repository.
+Syntax newer than that is a parse error.
-- `referencedGlobals` is name-based, not scope-accurate: a name bound anywhere in the file is treated as bound everywhere, so a shadowed global may be omitted.
+- `referencedGlobals` is name-based, not scope-accurate: a name bound anywhere in the file is treated as bound everywhere, so a global shadowed elsewhere may be omitted.
+Dependency detection uses the same heuristic to ignore a locally declared `require`.
 - Only the CommonJS and ES module patterns that appear in this repository are resolved.
 Conditional or computed exports are not.
 - Parse errors are reported with the filename attached and never modify anything.